 Bluefin LTS ships with Linux 6.12.0, which is the kernel for the lifetime of release.
 An optional hwe branch with new kernels is available, offering the same modern kernel you'll find in Bluefin and Bluefin GTS.
 Both vanilla and HWE ISOs are available, and you can always choose to switch back and forth after installation.

-I have been dogfooding Bluefin LTS for most of this year on my Framework 13 and my Framework Desktop.
+I have been dogfooding Bluefin LTS for most of this year.
 This is the most "work focused" image and is suitable for "set it and forget it" style desktops.
 We are proud of this one!

 Bluefin LTS provides a backported GNOME desktop so that you are not left behind.
 This is an important thing for us.
 James has been diligenlty working on GNOME backports with the upstream CentOS community, and we feel bringing modern GNOME desktops to an LTS makes sense.
 I may be old but I'm not dead!